Kethku/kethku.github.io/content/trio/maple/day3-rust-gpu.md

 replication strategy but instead of using PushConstants like my demo does for the uniforms, use a Uniform Buffer filled with a flat array of instance structs.
-That Buffer is then bound in the shader and indexed into using the index id.
+That Buffer is then bound in the shader and indexed into using the instance id.
 This way we define the shape of the instance in one place and use it both in the shader and the app code.